How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Winter

-Winter is the cheapest and least popular time to visit Paris, but in our opinion, it also happens to be one of the most romantic.
+Winter is the cheapest and least popular time to visit Paris (especially outside of Christmas market season), but in our opinion, it also happens to be one of the most romantic.

 Paris’ museums and cafe culture are perfect for chilly winter days, gray skies are bearable (after all, it’s unlikely that any trip to Paris will avoid gray skies entirely), and there’s nothing more romantic than bundling up in a warm coat and exploring the neighborhoods of Paris hand-in-hand.

-We’ve been to Paris in winter twice and love it, so if you have your heart set on a Paris honeymoon and have a winter wedding planned, don’t despair!
+We’ve been to Paris in winter multiple times and love it, so if you have your heart set on a Paris honeymoon and have a winter wedding planned, don’t despair!
 It can definitely be done.

 READ NEXT

-Fast-paced travelers who are hoping to incorporate their time in Paris into a longer European honeymoon can get by with as little as 3 days, but it won’t be very relaxing!
+Fast-paced travelers who are hoping to incorporate their time in Paris into a longer European honeymoon can get by with as little as 3 days, but it won’t necessarily be very relaxing!
+Here’s how we recommend making the most of 3 days in Paris.

-If you have more than a week, consider looking outside of Paris for other nearby honeymoon spots: with a plethora of fast trains and budget airlines using Paris as a hub, much of Europe is at your fingertips when in Paris.
+However, with a plethora of high-speed trains and airlines using Paris as a hub, much of Europe is at your fingertips when in Paris.

 Honeymoon in Paris: Eiffel Tower